 Saxifraga paniculata is a perennial herb that is most easily and reliably identified by its distinctive basal rosette of leaves.
-Leaves are 2-3 cm (0.8-1.2 in.) long, and stiff, with margins finely and densely toothed.
-At the base of each tooth is a white, lime-encrusted pore, hence the common name of the plant.
-Rosettes of S. paniculata grow at the ends of long, horizontal stolons (runners).
-The flowering stem may rise 10-30 cm (4-12 in.) in height and display most of the small white flowers near the top.
-Each flower has 5 white petals, 1 inferior ovary, 2 styles, and a 2-beaked capsule.
+Leaves are 2-3 cm (0.8-1.2 in.) long and stiff, with margins finely and densely toothed.
+At the base of each tooth is a white lime-encrusted pore, hence the common name of the plant.
+Rosettes of S. paniculata grow at the ends of long horizontal stolons (runners).
+The flowering stem may rise 10-30 cm (4-12 in.) in height and displays most of the small white flowers near the top.
+Each flower has 5 white petals, 1 inferior ovary, 2 styles, and a 2-beaked capsule (Brouillet and Elvander 2009).

 Biology / Life History